rlberry-py/rlberry/docs/contributing.md

 pre-commit install
 ```

 and then you are done.
-Do a commit and see it working for you !
+When next you do a commit, some checks will be run on the
+changes you made and if your code need some reformatting, it will automatically
+be done for you, you will only need to recommit to add the changes made by pre-commit.

 ## Pull request checklist

 Before a PR can be merged, it needs to be approved.
 Please prefix the title of your pull request with [MRG] if the contribution is complete and should be subjected to a detailed review.
 An incomplete contribution – where you expect to do more work before receiving a full review – should be prefixed [WIP] (to indicate a work in progress) and changed to [MRG] when it matures.
 WIPs may be useful to: indicate you are working on something to avoid duplicated work, request broad review of functionality or API, or seek collaborators.
 WIPs often benefit from the inclusion of a [task list](https://github.com/blog/1375-task-lists-in-gfm-issues-pulls-comments) in the PR description.